 Aviva Business Interruption National Class Action

-This class proceeding has now been certified by the Court.
 If you are an Aviva policyholder we are strongly encouraging you to complete the Class Member Form on this page so that we can contact you to discuss the next step.
 We are also encouraging you to submit a claim to Aviva, as soon as possible, if you have not yet done so.
 Further information regarding the next steps in the class proceeding will follow shortly.

 Thomson Rogers has issued a Canada-wide class action proceeding claiming $100 million in damages on behalf of Canadian businesses who have been denied business interruption insurance by Aviva Insurance Company of Canada (“Aviva”) during the COVID-19 pandemic.